rdnm0/rdnm0/README.md

 🥳 Welcome!
 I'm Rohan!
 A programmer in highschool with a strong passion for technology and design.

-Currently interested in - Python, Competitive Programming, Web Development
+Currently interested in - Competitive Programming and Web Development

-Hobbies - Badminton 🏸, Weight-Lifting 🏋️, Biking 🚴, and Video Games 🎮